My Windows 11 Hyper-V Not Showing Up & How to Enable It

 Hardware requirements: If you are already using the correct OS version, the reason of Hyper-V not showing may be failing to enable the Virtualization Technology or lacking of CPU that supports for VM Monitor Mode Extension.

-To resolve the Hyper-V feature not showing issue, I will introduce what to prepare beforehand, and how to enable or install Hyper-V on Windows 11/10 properly.
+To resolve the issue of no Hyper-V in Windows features, I will introduce what to prepare beforehand, and how to enable Hyper-V on Windows 11/10 properly.
 Keep reading and have a try.

 How to solve Hyper-V not showing on Windows 11 (checklist + steps)